Eric Chapdelaine

 MGV = {cucumber, lettuce, asparagus}

-$FGV - MGV = { peas,brocolli}$
+FGVMGV=peas,brocolliFGV - MGV = { peas,brocolli}

-Sometimes it’s written $FGV / MGV$
+Sometimes it’s written FGV/MGVFGV / MGV

 Formal Definition: